-This bill amends Title 42 of the Pennsylvania Consolidated Statutes to provide specific provisions regarding the jurisdiction and procedures related to reproductive health care services.
-It establishes that courts of record in Pennsylvania cannot order service or issue subpoenas for matters involving reproductive health care services in tribunals outside the Commonwealth.
-The bill defines "reproductive health care services" to include medical, surgical, counseling, or referral services related to the human reproductive system, such as pregnancy and contraception, that are lawfully performed in Pennsylvania.
+This bill amends Title 42 of the Pennsylvania Consolidated Statutes to provide specific provisions regarding the handling of cases related to reproductive health care services.
+It establishes that courts of record in Pennsylvania cannot order service of documents or issue subpoenas for matters involving reproductive health care services in tribunals outside the Commonwealth.
+Additionally, peace officers from other states are prohibited from arresting individuals in Pennsylvania for crimes related to reproductive health care services.
+The bill defines "reproductive health care services" to include medical, surgical, counseling, or referral services related to the human reproductive system, including pregnancy and contraception.

 Statutes/Laws affected: Printer's No. 1992 (Jun 23, 2025): 42-5324(a), 42-5335(b), 42-8922